 How To Avoid Road Rage in Yourself

 Allow plenty of time to reach your destination.
-This gives you extra time if you get lost to arrive on time, and if you miss a turn it won’t feel like that big of a deal.
+This gives you extra time if you get lost, to still arrive on time, and if you miss a turn it won’t feel like a big deal.

 Listen to soothing music.
 Whatever is calming to you (jazz, easy listening, instrumental, etc.),